higherkindness/mu-scala/microsite/src/main/docs/guides/accessing-metadata.md

 }
 ```

-Like in the case of the client, we have a `def` in the companion object that make us easier to build instances of `ServerContext`s:
+Like in the case of the client, we have a `def` in the companion object that makes it easier to build instances of `ServerContext`s:

 ```scala
 def impl[F[_], C](f: Metadata => F[C]): ServerContext[F, C]